-Telecom Engineering is probably one of those fields that has witnessed rapid advancement in recent years.
+Telecom Engineering is probably one of those fields that have witnessed rapid advancement in recent years.
 It comes as no surprise that it is among the most pursued careers today.
-Whether you are a fulltime employee, looking to earn a few extra bucks by the side, or you are a self-employed engineer, simply trying to get your business up and running, there is much scope in freelance telecom engineer.
+Whether you are a fulltime employee, looking to earn a few extra bucks by the side, or you are a self-employed engineer, simply trying to get your business up and running, there is much scope in freelance telecom engineers.

 You can opt for freelance for many different reasons.
 Extra income, work from home, be able to take on multiple tasks, independence; the list continues.
-Whatever your preferences, you can be assured that freelance telecom engineer is a career that will give you a comfortable life, and a low-pressure, low stress working environment like your home.
+Whatever your preferences, you can be assured that a freelance telecom engineer is a career that will give you a comfortable life, and a low-pressure, low stress working environment like your home.

-Freelance Telecom Engineer Jobs Duties:
+Freelance Telecom Engineer Jobs Duties

 Your duties as a telecom engineer will include taking care of the telecom, testing the server, maintaining telecom peace and fixing network hell, among many other duties.
-Let’s have an elaborate look at the scope your duties as a freelance Telecom Engineer:
+Let’s have an elaborate look at the scope of your duties as a freelance Telecom Engineer:

 - Plan telecom installations by studying customer orders, plans, manuals, and technical specifications; ordering and gathering equipment, supplies, materials, and tools, assessing installation site; preparing an installation diagram.